balunist/mbp_docs2/source/usage/advanced/linked.rst

       provide your own unique names.

 .. note::
-    - The model containing a linked component or assembly must have been saved and not an unsaved "Untitled" model or the above error will occur when creating a map with MBP
+    - The model containing a linked component or assembly must be a saved model and not an unsaved "Untitled" model or the above error will occur when creating a map with MBP
     - Creating a derived model is quick and easy and if you choose to save that derived model all changes in the source model will be reflected in the derived model allowing